symfony/symfony-docs/form/direct_submit.rst

     When the second parameter ``$clearMissing`` is ``false``, like with the "PATCH" method, the validation extension will only handle the submitted fields.
-If the underlying data needs to be validated, this should be done manually, i.e using the validator.
+If the underlying data needs to be validated, this should be done manually, i.e. using the validator.

 .. _form-submit-request: